iKwesi/aws-cloud-devops/2. Deploy a High-Availability Web App using CloudFormation/README.md

 ### Project 2 - Deploy a high-availability web app using CloudFormation
 In this project, we are tasked to deploy webservers for a hihgly-available web app using AWS CloudFormation.
 We create and deploy the infrastructure and application for a dummy instagram-like application called Udagram.
 We begin the infrastructure deployment with the network template followed by the server side.
-We have also added AWS CloudWatchAlarms to notify as when we have errors.
+We have also added AWS CloudWatchAlarms to notify us when we have errors and help in monitoring the status of the app.

 ### Infrastructure diagram
 The diagram below shows the cloud diagram to be used as a guide for developing the infrastructure with cloud formation.